Dover Corporation

-Dover Corporation is an American conglomerate manufacturer of industrial products.
-The Downers Grove, Illinois-based company was founded in 1955.
-As of 2021, Dover's business was divided into five segments: Engineered Products, Clean Energy and Fueling, Imaging & Identification, Pumps & Process Solutions and Climate and Sustainability Technologies.
-Dover is a constituent of the S&P 500 index and trades on the New York Stock Exchange under the symbol DOV.
-Dover was ranked 448 in the 2024 Fortune 500.
-The company relocated its headquarters to Illinois from New York in mid-2010.
+Dover Corporation is an American conglomerate manufacturer of industrial products headquartered in Downers Grove, Illinois.
+It is a constituent of the S&P 500 index and is listed on the New York Stock Exchange.
+Dover was ranked 484 in the 2026 Fortune 500.

 History

-Founding
+Early history

-In the 1930s and 1940s, George Ohrstrom Sr., a New York City stockbroker, bought four manufacturing companies: C. Lee Cook Company (seals and piston rings), Rotary Lift (automotive lifts), C. Norris (oil-well pump-sucker rods) and Peerless (space heaters).
-Dover Corporation was incorporated in 1947, and in 1955 Ohrstrom brought in the former owner and president of C. Lee Cook Company, Fred D. Durham, to manage his four companies.
-Later that same year, the Dover Corporate offices opened in Washington, D.C., and Dover Corporation went public on the New York Stock Exchange.
-As such, the year 1955 marks the company's official founding.
+Dover Corporation was formed in 1955, when New York City stockbroker George L. Ohrstrom Sr. recruited Fred D. Durham to manage four manufacturing companies that Ohrstrom had acquired during the 1930s and 1940s.
+The four original firms were the C. Lee Cook Company, a manufacturer of seals and piston rings for compressors; Rotary Lift, a maker of automotive lifts; W. C. Norris, a producer of sucker rods for oil-well pumping; and Peerless, a maker of space heaters that was divested in 1977.
+Durham, who had previously owned and led C. Lee Cook, was named Dover's first president.
+Later that same year, the Dover Corporate offices opened in Washington, D.C., and it was listed on the New York Stock Exchange.

-Fred Durham influenced Dover's corporate culture, emphasizing autonomy, decentralization and few corporate staff members.
-As a result, divisions were run in an independent fashion, each with its own president.
-Today, Dover is still known for its decentralized management structure, its governance of operating companies and for its acquisitive approach.

 Between 1955 and 1979, Dover acquired 14 companies.
 A great deal of this acquisition activity served to build the Dover Elevator business.
 This elevator growth began in 1955, as Dover Elevator split from Rotary Lift and became an independent operating company within Dover.
 Dover's purchase of the Shepard Warner Elevator Company in 1958 marked the beginning of an effort to grow the elevator business.
 In 1963, Dover acquired Acme Elevator, Elevator Service, Reddy Elevator Company in 1964 and Hunter-Hayes Elevator Company in 1970.
 With these purchases, Dover soon became the third largest elevator company in the U.S. and remained so for many years.
 Dover continued to expand its elevator division throughout the 1960s and 1970s with the purchases of Moody & Rowe, Burch, Turnbull, Burlington, Hammond & Champness, Louisiana Elevator and W.W.
 Moore.
 Ultimately, Dover sold its elevator division in 1999 to Thyssen AG for $1.1 billion.
 Dover Elevator had a pretax operating profit of $93 million in 1997.
 The sale allowed Dover to focus on building its other businesses and moved ThyssenKrupp Elevator Americas to the number three spot worldwide in the elevator and escalator industry.